dgaydukov/cert-spring5/files/spring5.md

 </dependency>
 ```

 ###### @DynamicUpdate/@DynamicInsert and @NamedEntityGraph
 By default when you update entity, even if you set 1 fields, orm will generate sql update with all fields in entity.
 If you want short update with only your field you should use dynamic update annotations.
 Same true for dynamic insert.
-Entity graph - can be used to lazy/eager load data
+Entity graph - can be used to lazy/eager data loading.

 ###### Cascade types